plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 Our more recent post on ways to [fund open source projects](https://plausible.io/blog/open-source-funding) has done just as well.
 We've now published 15 blog posts since the start of April which makes it approximately one per week.
 Again, none of these posts were salesy and promotional.

 They all focused on a pain point, a question people have or a trending but relevant topic.
+We covered many interesting topics relevant to web analytics, open source and the different privacy regulations.

 The main idea is always to include a lot of useful and interesting information first, to answer the questions people have, to solve their issues and indirectly introduce them to Plausible Analytics.

-We covered many interesting topics relevant to web analytics, open source and the different privacy regulations.
 We do some research on a relevant and timely content topic and try to write a longer article that answers all the different questions people are asking about that topic.
 Our research is mainly based on Google's search results.

-For every post we look at these different areas of Google's website:
+For every post we look at these different areas of Google's results:

 * Google autocomplete for search queries people search for
 * "People also ask" section which lists a lot of relevant questions people frequently ask
 * "Searches related to" gives an additional list of related topics to cover

-Between these three sections, there's also a lot of questions to answer and other ideas for different things to include in an article.
+Between these three sections, there's a lot of questions to answer and other ideas for different things to include in an article.
 It all helps create a longer and more complete post that looks at a topic from several different angles.

 We went from getting just over 400 clicks in the period before April and more than 6,000 in the period since.
 Many of these articles are now slowly sending us a click or two from Google every day which accumulates.
 And most importantly they help us rank our home page too.
 [You can see here](https://plausible.io/plausible.io/referrers/Google?period=custom&from=2020-04-01&to=2020-07-30) the list of keyword phrases people found us with on Google.